-“Yes…” She said hesitantly.
-“But…what if we get caught?”
+“Yes,” she said hesitantly.
+“But what if we get caught?”

-“Just…keep him busy!”
+“Just keep him busy!”

-“Okay,” she sighed, sliding down from the horses back.
+“Okay,” she sighed, sliding down from the horse's back.

 Pulling the hood on his cloak up over his head, he followed closely behind, waiting until she’d engaged the man on the stall in a conversation before he made his move.
 He was just thankful it wasn’t an extremely sunny day or he’d have looked rather strange in a thick cloak with his hood up.
 He tried to walk up to the stall as casually as possible, pretending to examine the apples and pears, whilst Helga spoke animatedly to the man behind the stall.
-In one swift movement, he grabbed a bunch of apples and hid them in his inside cloak pocket.
+In one swift movement, he grabbed a handful of apples and hid them in his inside cloak pocket.
 He walked away slowly, so as not to arouse suspicion.
 Once Helga had got the message that they’d done what they came to do, she bid good day to the stallholder and followed Godric at a safe distance.